Anuragptx/CODSOFT/README.md

-#  CODSOFT AI Internship – June 2026
+#  CODSOFT AI Internship – June 2026 BATCH C4

 This repository contains the completed tasks for the CodSoft AI Internship: